WaveMeUp/wipe/readme.txt

 Hi there!
 Here we have just a little Windows app to play with your RAM.
 I called it "Wipe" just because I like this word.
 Created with Visual Studio 2013.
 Also, looks like it works properly only on x64 systems now.
 Here you can download "cpp" and "h" files.
-Executable files can be downloaded here: http://wavemeup.me/wipe/
+Executable files can be downloaded here or: http://wavemeup.me/wipe.rar P.S.
+Skip Chrome and Windows warnings, I gonna fix it later.
 Changelog:

 Version 1.0.0: